-The Western Rural Development Center is a regional catalyst for capacity building in the West.
-The Center collaborates with its public and private sector partners to promote excellence in research, education and Extension for the prosperity of western rural communities.
+The Western Rural Development Center collaborates with western land-grant universities and public and private sector partners to promote excellence in research, education, and Extension for the prosperity of western rural communities.

 The WRDC is funded by USDA-NIFA and also receives generous support from Utah State University, Utah State University Extension, and the Utah Agricultural Experiment Station.

 |CES 1862||Lou Swanson||Colorado State University Extension||2019|

 |AES 1862||Glenda Humiston||University of California||2019|

 |AES 1862||Chris Pritsos||Nevada Agricultural Experiment Station||2020|

 |Indigenous, Tribal, Native||Frank Metlow||Spokane Tribe of Indians||2020|

 |FACULTY||Debra Hansen||Washington State University Extension||2021|

 |PARTNER||Edgar Ruiz||Council of State Governments-WEST||2019|

 |PARTNER||Jonathan Shuffield||National Association of Counties||2020|